PaulDuvall/aws-compliance-workshop/lesson0-setup/README.md

 ## Create an S3 Bucket

 ```
-aws s3 mb s3://mybucket --region us-east-1
+aws s3 mb s3://s3-bucket-public-write-prohibited-$(aws sts get-caller-identity --output text --query 'Account') --region us-east-1
 ```

 ### Create an S3 Bucket Policy and assign to Bucket

-**CAREFUL: This gives public write access to `mybucketname`.
+**CAREFUL: This gives public write access to `mybucketname` (replace with the name of the bucket you just created).
 This is for demonstration purposes and AWS highly recommends that you never grant any kind of public access to your S3 bucket.**

 1. Create a new file called `policy.json`.